Dear Shareholders,

 11. FORMAL ANNUAL EVALUATION:

-Pursuant to the provisions of Section 178 of the Companies Act, 2013 read with Rules made thereunder, Regulation 17(10) of the Listing Regulations and the Guidance Note on Board evaluation issued by SEBI vide its circular dated 5th January, 2017, relevant Guidance Note on Board Evaluation process issued by Institute of Company Secretaries of India (ICSI), the Company has framed a policy for evaluating the annual performance of Board, Individual Directors (including Managing Director/ Executive Director, Chairperson and Independent Director of the Company), Committees of the Board, Self Evaluation of Individual directors, excluding the director being evaluated and Peer-to-Peer Evaluation.
-The Nomination and Remuneration Committee of the Company has laid down parameters for performance evaluation in the policy.
-The evaluation parameters and the process have been explained in detail in the Corporate Governance report.
+Pursuant to the provisions of Section 178 of the Companies Act, 2013, read with Rules made thereunder, Regulation 17(10) of the Listing Regulations, and the Guidance Note on Board Evaluation issued by SEBI, as well as the Guidance Note on Board Evaluation issued by the Institute of Company Secretaries of India (ICSI), the Company has framed a policy for evaluating the annual performance of the Board, Individual Directors (including Managing Director/Executive Director, Chairperson, and Independent Director of the Company), Committees of the Board, self-evaluation of Individual Directors (excluding the Director being evaluated), and peer-to-peer evaluation.

 12. PARTICULARS OF EMPLOYEES AND RELATED DISCLOSURES:

-Disclosure in terms of Section 197(12) of the Act read with Rule 5(1) of the Companies (Appointment and Remuneration of Managerial Personnel) Rules, 2014 are forming part of this report and has been appended as Annexure I to the Boards Report.
+Disclosures in terms of Section 197(12) of the Act, read with Rule 5(1) of the Companies (Appointment and Remuneration of Managerial Personnel) Rules, 2014, form part of this Report and have been appended as Annexure I to the Boards Report.

 SECRETARIAL AUDITORS:

-Pursuant to the provisions of Section 177(9) of the Act read with Rule 7 of the Companies (Meetings of Board and its Powers) Rules, 2014 and Regulation 22 of the Listing Regulations, as amended from time to time, the Company has framed a Vigil Mechanism/Whistle Blower Policy ("Policy") to enable directors and employees to report genuine concerns or grievances, significant deviations from key management policies and reports of any non-compliance and wrong practices, e.g., unethical behavior, fraud, violation of law, inappropriate behavior /conduct etc. The Audit committee oversees the functioning of this policy.
+Pursuant to the provisions of Section 177(9) of the Act, read with Rule 7 of the Companies (Meetings of Board and its Powers) Rules, 2014, and Regulation 22 of the Listing Regulations, as amended from time to time, the Company has framed a Vigil Mechanism/Whistle Blower Policy ("Policy") to enable Directors and employees to report genuine concerns or grievances, significant deviations from key management policies, and reports of any non-compliance or wrongful practices, e.g., unethical behaviour, fraud, violation of law, inappropriate conduct, etc. The Audit Committee oversees the functioning of this Policy.
 The objective of this mechanism is to maintain a redressal system which can process all complaints concerning questionable accounting practices, internal controls, or fraudulent reporting of financial information.
 No person is denied access to the Chairman of the Audit Committee.

 16. RISK MANAGEMENT FRAMEWORK:

-The detailed section on key business risks and their mitigation strategies forms part of Management Discussion and Analysis Section in the Report on Corporate Governance, which forms part of Annual Report.
+The detailed section on key business risks and their mitigation strategies forms part of the Management Discussion and Analysis Section in the Report on Corporate Governance, which forms part of the Annual Report.

 17. CORPORATE SOCIAL RESPONSIBILITY: